instamatic-dev/edtools/README.md

 Collection of tools for automated processing and clustering of single-crystal electron diffraction data.

 Install using `pip install edtools`.
+Installation should take less than 20 seconds on a normal desktop.

+Find the latest [releases](https://github.com/instamatic-dev/edtools/releases) for the versions that have been tested on.

 [The source for this project is available here][src].